Design and Documentation (OTZ)

 Current optical trap layout at Berkeley

-We rebuilt our trap in 2011 according to Steve Wasserman's 2009 version in the MIT Biological Engineering lab course.
+We rebuilt our original trap in 2010 according to Steve Wasserman's 2009 version in the MIT Biological Engineering lab course.
 We also added a fluorescence branch at that time to support a new experiment to measure stall forces of molecular motors.
+We have currently changed many items to improve the experiment trap.

 For those who might want to replicate part or all of our apparatus, a parts listfor our trap is available.
 It details most of the optical components we use, but does not specify some important components, such as trapping laser, computer, DAQ card, optical bench, QPD amplifier, and illuminator power supply.
 A file of photos labeled with Thorlabs part numbers may be helpful in understanding how the apparatus is assembled.
 These photos show an optical trap in Steve Wasserman's lab at MIT that was assembled by Tom Colton in 2009.
 It does not include the fluorescence branch but otherwise is nearly identical to the current Berkeley trap.